Aleksandros Hacopulos: Early life and education

-He was born on 21 May 1911 to a prominent Phanariote Greek banking family in Istanbul, Ottoman Empire.
+He was born on 21 May 1911 to a prominent Phanariote Greek banking family in Constantinople, Ottoman Empire.
 A relative of him, John Cyriaco Hacopulos served as mayor of Princes' Islands in 1890s.
 His family also owned famous Hazzopulo Passage in the Beyoğlu (Pera) neighborhood.
 His father's name was Constantine and mother's name was Euthymia.
 Alexandros completed his basic education at Fener Maraşlı Greek Primary School.
 He got his second education at Phanar Greek Orthodox College.
 He graduated from Istanbul Higher School of Economics and Commerce (part of modern Marmara University), completing the fields of mathematics, banking and insurance.

 Hacopulos, started teaching at Phanar College in 1934, later worked as a teacher in economics and finance classes at Zografeion Lyceum and Zappeion High School for Girls in 1946, and as a principal at the same school.
 In the meantime, he completed his military service as a private in Haydarpaşa Military Hospital in 1936 and was discharged in 1937.
 In May 1941, he was conscripted for the second time in The Twenty Classes, which was formed from non-Muslims during World War II.
 After completing this service, he was discharged in 1942.